-FAA directive requires Boeing to inspect and fix a manufacturing defect on all 737 MAXs
+FAA orders inspections of all Boeing 737 MAXs to fix defect

 The FAA directive was posted to the Federal Register on Tuesday, a day ahead of formal publication.

-The manufacturing defect, which was reported by the Seattle Times and others in January, arose when mechanics working on the final finish of the airplanes, polishing the carbon composite engine pods at the end of the production process, ground away some underlying layers of metal foil in the upper part of the pod that are necessary for lightning protection.
+The manufacturing defect, which was reported by The Seattle Times and others in January, arose when mechanics working on the final finish of the airplanes, polishing the carbon composite engine pods at the end of the production process, ground away some underlying layers of metal foil in the upper part of the pod that are necessary for lightning protection.

 The error leaves the engine pods, called nacelles, vulnerable to a lightning strike, “which could potentially lead to a dual engine power loss event,” the FAA directive states.